Inspections, Compliance, Enforcement, and Criminal Investigations

 Sample Schedule 1: SALMONELLA SAMPLING PLAN

-To determine the presence of Salmonella in processed foods intended for human consumption.
+To determine the presence of Salmonella in processed foods and soils/water used for the growth of foods intended for human consumption.

 This sampling plan is applicable to the inspection of either a continuing series of production lots or to isolated lots consisting of an identifiable collection of process units (cans, bags, packages, or similar units).
+Additionally, the soil plan is for use during on-farm investigations requiring the sampling of soil for the presence of Salmonella.
 This plan is for use by FDA for regulatory purposes.